Jeitinho: Similarity to other terms

 The terms "malandro" and "malandragem", which can be roughly translated as "rogue" and "roguishness", are very similar to the "jeitinho", but these terms imply a greater degree of breaking the rules, as opposed to bending the rules.

 Elsewhere in Latin America, similar concepts include viveza criolla in Argentina and Uruguay, juega vivo in Panama and malicia indígena in Colombia.

-A similar, slang term was coined in Hungary (Europe): 'megoldani okosba', which translates literally to 'to solve it the smart way'.
+Similar, slang terms are used in Europe.
+One example is Hungarian term 'megoldani okosba', which translates literally to 'to solve it the smart way'.
+In Polish language, there is a verb 'kombinować', which has similar meaning to the English term.